deep-1005/Scenix/README.md

 - **Cleaned point cloud promotion** — RANSAC + DBSCAN + statistical outlier removal (Open3D, auto-tuned from average point spacing) runs on the sparse cloud *before* training, and the cleaned cloud is promoted into `sparse/0/points3D.ply` so FastGS provably trains on cleaned points.
 - **Photorealistic Gaussian splatting** — FastGS training with a tuned densification preset and mid-training checkpoints (see [Training Configuration](#training-configuration)).
 - **Splat cleanup** — floaters and low-opacity noise removed from the trained splat with `3dgsconverter` (opacity threshold + statistical outlier removal).
-- **Object analytics** — open-vocabulary 2D detection (OwlViT) with prompts, multi-view triangulation of detections into 3D scene coordinates using recovered COLMAP poses, DBSCAN clustering into distinct objects, and OpenCLIP classification of per-item crops — surfaced as a tabulated Evidence view with dimensions and room dimensions.
+- **Object analytics(future scope)** — open-vocabulary 2D detection (OwlViT) with prompts, multi-view triangulation of detections into 3D scene coordinates using recovered COLMAP poses, DBSCAN clustering into distinct objects, and OpenCLIP classification of per-item crops — surfaced as a tabulated Evidence view with dimensions and room dimensions.
 - **Marker-based scale calibration** — an ArUco marker (4×4_50, default 10 cm) visible in ≥2 views is triangulated from real camera poses to convert COLMAP units to metres; without a marker, measurements fall back to relative units.
 - **Automated PDF report** — Jinja2 + WeasyPrint render the room dimensions and object table to `report.pdf` as the final pipeline stage.
 - **Interactive web viewers** — generated-view gallery, sparse point cloud with camera-position markers, Gaussian splat preview, and a full in-browser splat viewer (`@mkkellogg/gaussian-splats-3d` + Three.js), with `.ply` downloads at every step.